Book review: 1421

 Menzies, a retired Royal Navy submarine captain, claims that four separate Chinese fleets under the overall aegis of the great eunuch admiral Zheng He sailed on great voyages of discovery about the year 1421.
 During these voyages, they discovered the Americas, Antarctica, Oceania, various Pacific islands, and longitude — basically, every continent except Europe.
 The Zhu Di emperor's death, however, put an end to the great voyages of discovery.
 China turned her energies inwards, and records of the Zheng He voyages were destroyed.
 Within a century, though, Europeans picked up the mantle of discovery.
 These great explorers thus bravely set forth into the (not-quite) unknown, ultimately handing Europe the mantle of world dominance on the back of Chinese maps.

 Startling though the claims may be, they are not new.
 Zheng He's voyages to Africa are well-known and taught in the standard histories, though he is generally considered to have stopped in Africa and never to have reached America.
 But it’s been a fixture of historical speculation for decades.
 After all, if Zheng He could precede European sailors to Africa, why could he not make it to America as well?
 Many on the fringes of history believed that he did.
 For example, Murray Leinster's 1934 time-travel story "Sidewise in Time" observes without the slightest doubt, "It just happens that the Chinese happened to colonize America first." (orig.
-Street and Smith Publications, reprinted in Before The Golden Agealt, ed.
+Street and Smith Publications, reprinted in Before The Golden Age, ed.
 Isaac Asimov).

 But Menzies is the boldest of the adherents, claiming to prove such speculation as fact.
 The evidence for this claim is helpfully summarized in an appendix in outline form.
 Menzies’ quest originated with examination of pre-Columbian European maps showing lands that they should not have been aware of, and through a series of maps he sees the line of transmission from Chinese sources.
 Why the Chinese?
 Because only they were advanced enough to have undertaken such a journey.
 What’s proof that it was the Chinese?
 Various artifacts left behind in the Americas, Africa, and Oceania, and the genealogical imprint of Chinese sailors and concubines left behind in the New World.